Office of the Comptroller of the Currency (OCC), Treasury.

 Securities issued by national banks are not covered by the registration provisions and SEC regulations governing other issuers' securities under the Securities Act of 1933.
 However, the OCC has adopted part 16 to require disclosures related to national bank-issued securities.
 Part 16 includes references to “investment grade” ratings.
 For example, section 16.6, which provides an optional abbreviated registration system for debt securities that meet certain criteria, requires that a security receive an investment grade rating in order to qualify for the abbreviated registration system.
 The OCC designed the requirements of the abbreviated registration system to ensure that potential purchasers of nonconvertible debt have access to necessary information on the issuing bank and commonly controlled depository institutions, as well as the appropriate knowledge and experience to evaluate that information.

 Part 16 also cross-references to SEC regulations governing the offering of securities under the Securities Act of 1933 that may include references to or reliance on NRSRO credit ratings.
 The SEC is preparing to undertake a similar review of its regulations in accordance with the Dodd-Frank Act.
-The OCC will consider any proposed and final changes to SEC regulations that are cross-referenced in part 16 in deciding whether to amend the references to the SEC's regulations in part 16, and whether the application of the SEC's regulations continues to be appropriate under part 16 in order to provide comparable investor protections covering bank-issued securities.
+The OCC will consider any proposed and final changes to SEC regulations that are Start Printed Page 49426cross-referenced in part 16 in deciding whether to amend the references to the SEC's regulations in part 16, and whether the application of the SEC's regulations continues to be appropriate under part 16 in order to provide comparable investor protections covering bank-issued securities.

 C. International Banking Activities